Reward or distraction? Using rewards effectively in training

 Reward, distraction or a little bit of both?

-The first big fact you can’t forget - what’s a huge reward is also a huge distraction!
+What’s a huge reward is also a huge distraction!

-Second fact - excessive arousal is in almost every case your enemy, especially when trying to teach new skills.
+But, excessive arousal is in almost every case your enemy, especially when trying to teach new skills.

-Third - your value in the equation can be quickly diminished when there is something for your dog to work for that doesn’t involve you.
+Your value in the equation can be quickly diminished when there is something for your dog to work for that doesn’t involve you.

-Fourth, but certainly not least, we are always competing with the environment for our dog’s attention.
+We are always competing with the environment for our dog’s attention.